Post Brexit: geographical indications

-The UK Government has published guidance (www.gov.uk) on the likely issues which will arise with regard to GIs.
-If there is no deal, after 29 March 2019, the Government has confirmed that it will set up its own GI schemes which will be WTO TRIPS compliant, broadly mirror the current EU regime and be no more burdensome to producers.
+The UK Government has confirmed that it will set up its own GI schemes which will be WTO TRIPS compliant, broadly mirror the current EU regime and be no more burdensome to producers.
+This will apply from exit day.

 It identifies, among others, the following issues:

 A public consultation will be held to include the UK GI logo and appeals process.
 The protections will be similar to those enjoyed now by UK GI producers, with all 86 UK GIs given new UK GI status automatically.
-In the unlikely event of a no deal scenario, there are two issues for UK producers of GI products to consider:
+There are two issues for UK producers of GI products to consider:

 - the use of a new UK logo on products marketed in the UK